Mathématique: Chapter 3

 “In principle no, but—“

-Tempted though he was to continue to argue the point, he doubted that it would gain him much other than a waste of another twenty minutes, so he simply rolled his eyes and shut his door.
+Tempted though he was to continue to argue the point, he doubted it’d gain him much (other than a waste of another twenty minutes) so he rolled his eyes and shut his door.

 Popular posts from this blog